-O2 Outage Report in Holyhead, Anglesey, Wales
+O2 outages and service status in Holyhead, Wales

 O2 is the commercial brand of Telefónica UK Limited offering mobile phone and mobile internet service, including voicemail and SMS.
 With over 25 million customers, O2 runs 2G, 3G and 4G networks across the UK.
 O2 previously offered home broadband service.